gngrOrg/gngr/README.md

 For building and running from the command line:

   1. `git clone` this repo
-  2. `ant -f src/build.xml` will build all modules
-  2. `ant -f src/Platform_Core/build.xml EntryPoint` will run `gngr`
+  2. `ant -f src/build.xml run` to build and run `gngr`

-For developing, we recommend setting up Eclipse, as documented in [the wiki](https://github.com/UprootLabs/gngr/wiki/Developer:Setup).
+For developing, we recommend [setting up Eclipse](https://github.com/UprootLabs/gngr/wiki/Developer:Setup).

 ### Contributing